Gerald Taiaiake Alfred is the Project Manager

-In early 2019, he began the work of the MCK Governance Project (as it was then called) by assisting the MCK Council of Chiefs in revising and updating internal policies and procedures.
+In early 2019, work began on what was then called the MCK Governance Project.
+The Project was initially oriented toward assisting the MCK Council of Chiefs in revising and updating internal policies and procedures.
 In December 2021, the MCK Governance Project was renamed to reflect the Project’s broader and more inclusive goals and work was started on a multi-year community education and engagement process, in collaboration with the MyKahnawake project, to share information and facilitate dialogue on the history and future of governance in Kahnawà:ke, with the goal of generating a shared community vision of the pathway forward toward traditional governance in Kahnawà:ke.

-* Jessica Teiotsistohkwathe Lazare was the Project Assistant from November 2019 to July 2021, when she was elected to Council.
+* Jessica Teiotsistohkwathe Lazare was the Project Assistant from 2019 to 2021.

 The Kahnawà:ke Governance Project’s Advisory Group provides feedback on the design and conduct of community engagement processes, counsels the Project Manager on issue-specific matters that arise from time to time, participates in processes and events to ensure accountability, provides advice on the interpretation of input from the community, and reviews documents that are produced as part of the project.